Northern bobwhite: Subspecies

+The Cuban subspecies of hybrid origin between southeast Mexican birds introduced early by either the Spanish or possibly in the pre-Hispanic era by the Taíno people at some point between the 12th and 16th centuries, and later introductions in the 18th-20th centuries from the southeastern United States.

-The holotype specimen of Ortyx pectoralis Gould (Proc.
-Zool.
-Soc.
-London, 1842 (1843), p.182.) is held in the collections of the National Museums Liverpool at the World Museum, with accession number D3713.
+The holotype specimen of Ortyx pectoralis is held in the collections of the National Museums Liverpool at the World Museum, with accession number D3713.
 The specimen died in the aviary at Knowsley Hall, Lancashire and came to the Liverpool national collection via the 13th Earl of Derby's collection, which was bequeathed to the people of Liverpool in 1851.

 Description

 The northern bobwhite is a moderately-sized quail, and is the only small galliform native to eastern North America.
 The bobwhite can range from 24 to 28 cm in length with a 33 to 38 cm wingspan.
 As indicated by body mass, weights increase in birds found further north, as corresponds to Bergmann's rule.
 In Mexico, northern bobwhites weigh from 129 to 159 g whereas in the north they average 170 to 173 g and large males can attain as much as 255 g.
 Among standard measurements, the wing chord is 9.7 to 11.7 cm, the tail is 5 to 6.8 cm the culmen is 1.3 to 1.6 cm and the tarsus is 2.7 to 3.3 cm.
 It has the typical chunky, rounded shape of a quail.
 The bill is short, curved and brown-black in color.
 This species is sexually dimorphic.
 Males have a white throat and brow stripe bordered by black.
 The overall rufous plumage has gray mottling on the wings, white scalloped stripes on the flanks, and black scallops on the whitish underparts.
 The tail is gray.

 The clear whistle "bob-WHITE" or "bob-bob-WHITE" call is very recognizable.
 The syllables are slow and widely spaced, rising in pitch a full octave from beginning to end.
 Other calls include lisps, peeps, and more rapidly whistled warning calls.